Subaru Impreza: Spec C Type RA-R

-Third generation (GE, GV, GH, GR; 2007)
+Third generation (GE, GH, GR, GV; 2007)

 Subaru revealed the third generation Impreza at the New York Auto Show on 2 April 2007—both the standard naturally aspirated Impreza and turbocharged WRX versions were revealed.
 The third generation of the high performance WRX STI debuted in October 2007.
-Initially, the new Impreza was offered as a five-door hatchback (designated GH), with the four-door sedan (designated GE) introduced in 2008.
 This generation also saw the discontinuation of the wagon, replaced by a new 5-door hatchback body style.
-The wide-body variants of the hatchback and sedan are labelled GR and GV, respectively.
+The wide-body variants of the hatchback and sedan are internally labelled GR and GV, respectively.
 Dimensionally, this version is wider by 55 mm and increases track by approximately 1.5 in to 1530 / 1540 mm (F/R).
 Although first adopted by the STI, the wide-body platform was later utilized by the standard WRX range.

 The third series of the Impreza is slightly longer, wider and offers a longer wheelbase.
 Two Subaru traditions were discontinued with the new model: the parking light switch atop the steering column is no longer present, and for the first time the windows have frames to improve noise, vibration, and harshness levels.
 Subaru made an effort to control the weight of the new chassis.
 Despite the increase in size, stiffness, and safety equipment, the car's weight is similar to the previous generation.
 The front suspension uses a MacPherson strut setup, while the rear features a new double wishbone suspension.

 Flat-four gasoline engines in the naturally aspirated tune comprised a 1.5-liter EL15 producing 80 kW, the 2.0-liter EJ20 with 110 kW and 196 Nm, and the 2.5-liter EJ25 with 127 kW.
 Turbocharged versions of the two latter engines were fitted to the WRX and WRX STI versions as discussed later.
 Subaru introduced a flat-four diesel engine, designated EE20 at the 2008 Paris Motor Show.
 Sales began in several European countries from early 2009, with the 2.0-liter turbo diesel engine of 150 hp.
 Two models are available as of July 2009, 2.0 TD and 2.0 TD Sport.

 In the Japanese domestic market the range comprised the 1.5-liter 15S, plus the 2.0-liter 20S and turbocharged S-GT, both using the 2.0-liter engine.
-Japanese dealers retailed the hatchback initially, with the sedan body variant arriving in autumn 2008 as the Impreza Anesis.
+Japanese dealers retailed the hatchback initially, with the sedan body variant arriving in late 2008 as the Impreza Anesis.
 This generation represented the first time that the Impreza was no longer in compliance with Japanese government regulations concerning exterior dimensions.
 Japanese specification models are fitted with an engine start button.